What is an infrared sauna? (Cost, benefits, installation and more…)

 The other beauty of a portable sauna is that they are very easy to install yourself.

 "Important: Most saunas are designed to be used indoors.
-Installing one outdoors, even under shelter, could void your sauna's warranty. "
+You should never install an infrared sauna outdoors, even under shelter." "

 It usually takes two people about one to three hours to assemble a portable or kitset sauna, depending on the size and type of sauna and if there are any extra features to install.
 If you’d prefer a professional installation, check with your supplier if they can provide this.